What’s Happening in the Outer Banks Real Estate Market?

-In the Outer Banks, values in some areas have increased by 48% or more.
-We have set records for sales volume and units sold.
+In the Outer Banks, home values in some areas have increased by 48% or more.
+We have set records for sales volume and obx home sales.

 We started the 2022 year on pace to achieve this once again.
 Our housing inventory started to grow in February.
-The overall days that homes spent on-market decreased due to a less housing inventory.
-This second part of the year has started to creep back up.
+The overall days that homes spent on-market decreased due to a lower housing inventory.
+However, this second part of the year, inventory in beach realty has started to creep back up.

 The average home prices are leveling off – some believe to reflect the new bottom to the Outer Banks market.